snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 }
 ```

 `"null"` is not considered for type casting logic, only for the nullability constraint.
-Type lookup will continue down
+Type lookup will continue down the table.

-the table. `"null"`'s position in a list (`type` or `enum`) does not matter.
-Nullability constraints only apply to the first major of the
+`"null"`’s position in a list (`type` or `enum`) does not matter.

-schema.
-For example, `2-0-0` would use them, but `2-0-1` or `2-2-0` would not.
-And `3-0-0` would apply constraints again.
-It is still valid to have `"null"` for validation purposes in enrich.
+Note that each major schema version (`1-0-0`, `2-0-0`, etc) results in a new column (name ending with `_1`, `_2`, etc).
+Once the loader creates a column for a given schema version as `NULL` or `NOT NULL`, it will never alter the nullability constraint for that column.
+For example, if a field is nullable in schema version `1-0-0` and not nullable in version `1-0-1`, the column will remain nullable.
+(In this example, the Enrich application will still validate data according to the schema, accepting `null` values for `1-0-0` and rejecting them for `1-0-1`.)

 </td>
 <td>